Every union leader, whether at the local, district council, or international level, has heard some version of this:

 5. Review Engagement, Not Guesswork

-Open rates, clicks, and responses reveal what’s working and what’s not.
+Open rates, clicks, and responses reveal what's working.
 Most unions discover that personalization reduces workload once systems are in place.

 Where Technology Supports Leadership (Not Replaces It)